iamc/OMD-hands-on/OMD-tutorial-en.rst

           user@remote-host:/usr/lib/check_mk_agent/plugins/smart

-If the host has not been inventorized yet in Check_MK, the ``smart`` check will be present amognst the detected checks when doing it, otherwise you will have to reinventorize it and the new check will appear.
+If the host has not been inventorized yet in Check_MK, the ``smart`` check will be present amongst the detected checks when doing it, otherwise you will have to reinventorize it and the new check will appear.
 Wee will see later how inventorizing hosts works.